belladam/belladam.github.io/essays/UI-Frameworks-More-Like-U-Why-Frameworks.md

 ## What are UI Frameworks?

 UI Frameworks are pre-defined libraries of stylesheets that you can link to your HTML page and have many different convenient tools at your disposal.
-Some of these tools include standard spacing (e.g. p-2, p-3, p-4, etc.), color schemes for an entire navbar or footer section, and much, much more.
+Some of these tools include standard spacing (e.g., p-2, p-3, p-4, etc.), color schemes for an entire navbar or footer section, and much, much more.
 To build a beautiful webpage from scratch requires a tremendous amount of adjustments and tweaking to get things looking right.
 Utilizing a UI framework takes out a lot of this headache, and makes it much easier to create something professional looking, without the hours spent changing tiny parts of your CSS stylesheet.

+## My Experiences

+Having taken online courses in web development that primarily focused on using HTML and CSS, I am very familiar with the tediousness of crafting a webpage without the assistance of a UI framework.
+When I began my undergraduate degree at The University of Hawaii, my classes centered around Java, C, and Javascript.
+This meant I did not practice any web development skills.
+Now, in my software engineering course, I have revisited these languages, but this time with the help of UI frameworks.
+I have to say the experience has been much more enjoyable, just due to the fact that what might have taken me hours can now be accomplished in a matter of minutes.

 ## My Thoughts